 The congregation of this former church was led by the pioneering, openly gay Reverend Paul M. Abels from 1973 to 1984.

-The church and neighboring parish house also provided meeting space for a number of LGBT groups, most notably the Salsa Soul Sisters – the oldest black lesbian organization in America – from 1976 to 1987.
+The church and neighboring parish house also provided meeting space for a number of LGBT groups, most notably the Salsa Soul Sisters – the oldest Black lesbian organization in America – from 1976 to 1987.

 The Washington Square United Methodist Church was known for its progressive stance on a number of issues, including its acceptance of the LGBT community.
 A large number of gay men and lesbians were among its members.

-From 1973 to 1984, the Reverend Paul M. Abels was head pastor and led a campaign to restore the church.
+From 1973 to 1984, the Reverend Paul M. Abels led a campaign to restore the church.
 After publicly acknowledging his homosexuality in 1977, he became the first openly gay minister in the country with a congregation in a major Christian denomination.
 He also performed “covenant ceremonies” for LGBT couples who were forbidden by law to marry.
 Although his bishop called for his removal, both regional and national church authorities ruled in his favor.
 However, in 1984, Rev. Abels left the ministry amidst continuing criticism over his homosexuality.

-“There was no other place for women of color to go and sit down and talk about what it means to be a black lesbian in America.”
+There was no other place for women of color to go and sit down and talk about what it means to be a black lesbian in America.

 The group also published the quarterly magazines Azalea: A Magazine by Third World Lesbians (1977) and Salsa Soul Gayzette (1982), and formed the Jemima Writers Collective, all of which were written by and about lesbians of color.
-In 1987, the Salsa Soul Sisters moved to the Lesbian and Gay Community Services Center (now the LGBT Community Center) and later changed its name to African Ancestral Lesbians United for Societal Change (AALUSC).
-It is credited as the nation’s oldest black lesbian organization.
+In 1987, the Salsa Soul Sisters moved to the Lesbian and Gay Community Services Center (now the LGBT Community Center) and, by 1995, changed its name to African Ancestral Lesbians United for Societal Change (AALUSC).
+It is credited as the nation’s oldest Black lesbian organization.